neherlab/genome-assembly/README.md

 Other options that can be specified include `--flowcell`, `--kit` and `--barcode_kits`.

+### Ending the basecalling script:

+Create a file named `end-signal.fast5` in the local `READS` folder of the watcher script.
+This will terminate the nextflow process.

+The upload script can be terminated using `Ctrl-C` or `Ctrl-D`.

 #### Visualizing basecalling statistics

 The script `basecall_stats.py` can be used to generate figures to analyze general basecalling statistics, such as read length distribution and number of reads.
 Usage is as follows: